leo-alfaya/open-weather/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## `Dependências do projeto`
-- material-ui: Biblioteca para interface
+- material-ui: UI library
-- lodash: Biblioteca para manipulação de dados
+- lodash: helper lib to work with data structures
-- moment: Biblioteca para manipulação de datas
+- moment: helper lib to work with date